Kattis/kattis-cli/README.md

 # More advanced options

 The submit client can handle multiple files in a submission.
 For such submissions, the filename and suffix of the first file listed on the command line is the basis of the guesses.
-It is ok to list a file multiple times, e.g. `submit.py Hello.java *.java` will work as intended.
+It is ok to list a file multiple times, e.g., `submit.py Hello.java *.java` will work as intended.

 In case the client guesses wrong, you can correct it by specifying a command line option.
-Running submit.py -h will list all options.
+Running `submit.py -h` will list all options.
 The options are:

-* -p <problem_id> - overrides problem guess
+* `-p <problem_id>`: overrides problem guess
-* -m <mainclass> - overrides mainclass guess
+* `-m <mainclass>`: overrides mainclass guess
-* -l <language> - overrides language guess
+* `-l <language>`: overrides language guess
-* -f - forces submission (i.e. no prompt)
+* `-f`: forces submission (i.e., no prompt)